 First-born child to Prince William and Kate Middleton, Prince George was Queen E’s first great-grandson, and their relationship shows it.
 It’s also important to mention that he’s third in line for the throne—aka one day he’ll probably be king.

 4. Mia Tindall (7)

 Mia is the eldest daughter of Zara Phillips (Her Majesty’s oldest granddaughter) and Mike Tindall.
 Like her cousins, Savannah and Isla, she too, was not given a royal title and shares grandparents Princess Anne and Mark Phillips.

 Prince William and Kate Middleton’s second child, Princess Charlotte, is the only gal out of her siblings.
-She celebrated her 5th birthday earlier this month, in which her mom shared some new portraits of the royal showing off her philanthropic side.
+She recently celebrated her sixth birthday, when her mom shared a new portrait of the royal.

-Well, technically she’s almost two.
-The youngest child of Zara Phillips and Mike Tindall is celebrating her second birthday next month (June 18, to be exact).
+Lena is the middle child of Zara Phillips and Mike Tindall.
 According to royal reporter Emily Nash, her parents chose the name Lena (pronounced Lay-na) simply because they liked it.
-And Elizabeth (her middle name) was chosen as a nod to the child’s great-GMa, the queen.
+And Elizabeth (her middle name) was chosen as a nod to the child’s great-grandma, the queen.

 Ah yes, we’re all familiar with baby Archie.
 The firstborn child of Prince Harry and Meghan Markle celebrated his second birthday earlier this year.